 No doubt you’ll be pleased to hear that for this particular Basil Pesto recipe, I have ditched the Pestle and Mortar in favour of the much speedier blender option… But don’t let that stop you.
 If you want to stay with tradition, feel free to do it the Italian way!

 How does this homemade Basil Pesto Recipe compare to Pesto from a jar?

 Like me, you probably already have a favourite ‘go to’ brand of jarred Pesto.
 But here’s the thing…

-The consumer group ‘Which?’ did some research back in 2018 that showed just how far from the real deal many supermarket Pestos are.
-Ingredients such cashew nuts were used in place of pine nuts (because they are cheaper).
-Olive oil was frequently substituted with sunflower oil.
-Authentic Parmesan cheese was replaced with less expensive alternatives.
-And in some cases, sugar was added alongside various thickeners and fibres (such as potato flakes, bamboo and vegetable fibres)… used to stretch ingredients further.
+The consumer group ‘Which?’ did some research back in 2018 that showed just how far from the real deal many supermarket Pestos are… With cheaper cashew nuts in place of pine nuts; Sunflower oil instead of Olive oil; Authentic Parmesan cheese replaced with less expensive alternatives: And in some cases, sugar added alongside various thickeners and fibres (such as potato flakes, bamboo and vegetable fibres)… to stretch ingredients further.
 Other research has also indicated excessively high salt levels.